Labfolder - Migrating from a Previous Installation

 5. Select the MySQL Version referent to your current Database;

-9. Include the host (only the hostname, no protocol and no port), username, and password to connect to the previous database (the same one used in the FOS migration).
+8. Include the host (only the hostname.
+No protocol, and no port in the Datasource host), username (usually root), and password to connect to the previous database (the same one used in the FOS migration).
 This is the source database for the migration process.
 You can use the same username and password as the previous Labfolder application:

-10. Click on Save Config at the bottom of the page;
+9. Click on Deploy at the bottom of the page;

-11. Go to the Dashboard or the Version History menu and click Deploy in the new version.
-This will deploy a new version of Labfolder responsible for migrating to the embedded database.
+10. Go to the Dashboard or the Version History menu and click Deploy in the new version.
+This will deploy a new version of Labfolder to migrate to the embedded database.
 The Labfolder application in the new platform will be disabled during the migration.
 Make sure to shut down all the previous Labfolder docker images, except for the MySQL database, before starting this process;

 IAM Migration